leilawren/doggieOS/README.md

 Bootloader: grub

-Swap: true
+Swap: defaults

-Filesystem: btrfs USE SUBVOLUMES and select timeshift for snapshot tool
+Filesystem: btrfs USE SUBVOLUMES > Timeshift

 Kernels: Linux & Zen

 Audio: pipewire

 Network: NetworkManager

-Other Packages: micro

 # After Install - Base Install and My Apps
 update and fastfetch for the meme (it's not a computer unless i can run fastfetch)